The Best Gift Ever: Why Self-Care Matters

 Another type of self-care could be social.
 You may want to have lunch with a good friend, write an email to a family member, or sign up for a class to meet people and learn a new skill.
 These practices are all about finding happiness and meaning through connecting to others.

 Self-care activities can be spiritual, emotional, or physical as well – from going on a run to attending a religious service.
 Sometimes investing in yourself could mean a literal monetary investment.
 The important thing is that they nurture a part of you that helps you care for yourself.
 At first glance, this may sound selfish – but self-investment is not only good for you and your well-being but also for those around you.

 Why Investing In Yourself Is a Gift

-It’s easy to see why self care is an investment in yourself that can merit huge returns.
-When you’re kind to yourself, you discourage negative self-talk, which can build a more positive self image and confidence.
-You also give yourself the room to turn inwards and examine what you really need, allowing you to get to know yourself even more.
+It’s easy to see why self-care is an investment in yourself that can merit huge returns.
+When you’re kind to yourself, you discourage negative self-talk, which can build a more positive self-image and confidence.
+You also give yourself the room to turn inward and examine what you really need, allowing you to get to know yourself even more.

 New Year, New Things

 The beginning of the year can be stressful for all of us – and often, it’s hard to find the time to pause for just a few moments to check in with ourselves.
-Even so, it’s one of the most important things that you can do for you and the ones you love.
-So, let’s start the year strong by giving ourselves the best gift of all: the gift of self care.
+Even so, it’s one of the most important things that you can do for yourself and the ones you love.
+So, let’s start the year strong by giving ourselves the best gift of all: the gift of self-care.